sourcehut-mirrors/chawan/doc/hacking.md

 ### C style

-Note that most C code included in this repository are from vendored external libraries like QuickJS; following points only apply to code we (sadly) own, such as chaseccomp.
+Note that most C code included in this repository are from vendored external libraries like QuickJS; following points only apply to code we own, such as chaseccomp.

 * 80 spaces per line.
 Indent with 4 spaces (not mixed with tabs).
 * Local variable declarations come before their use (a la C89).
 The two sections have a blank line inbetween.
-* Braces go on the same line as the statement, except for functions where they go on the first line.
+* Braces go on the same line as the statement, except for functions where they go on the next line.
 * `if`, `for`, etc. must have braces unless all parts fit on a single line.
 * Boolean operators (`||` etc.) belong on the same line as the left-hand expression.